Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/multisite.md

 ### Deploying Multiple Editing Hosts

 When creating separate applications for sites, you will need to configure the `xmcloud.build.json` to deploy each site to its own editing host for inline editing using Pages.
-[XM Cloud Build Json for editing hosts](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-xm-cloud-build-configuration.html#UUID-62230c7d-0e8e-6a81-3434-3b12f25a5808_section-idm4568099360318433299161991908).
+[XM Cloud Build Configuration for editing hosts](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-xm-cloud-build-configuration.html#UUID-62230c7d-0e8e-6a81-3434-3b12f25a5808_section-idm4568099360318433299161991908).

 The `renderingHosts` property is an array of hosts.
 Out of the box this will be configured to deploy the code to the `xmcloudpreview` editing host.
 At the start of the project, this will be re-configured to deploy your own code to the editing host.
 For a project with multiple applications, you can add extra editing hosts here: